FluentValidation/FluentValidation/docs/async.md

 # Asynchronous Validation

 In some situations, you may wish to define asynchronous rules, for example when working with an external API.
-By default, FluentValidation allows custom rules defined with `MustAsync` or `CustomAsync` to be run asyhchronously, as well as defining asychronous coniditions with `WhenAsync`.
+By default, FluentValidation allows custom rules defined with `MustAsync` or `CustomAsync` to be run asynchronously, as well as defining asynchronous conditions with `WhenAsync`.

 A simplistic solution that checks if a user ID is already in use using an external web API: